projectjimcs/e7guildwarrecorder/README.md

 * Change redirect page after adding a new match for faster creates
 * Highest win rate comps need to be checked for amount played, since matches with 1 win will always be 100%
 * Need better clarification for match creation/modification (ie. Won against defense or won against offense?)
+* New heroes to add: Summer Charlotte, Sharun, Sage Vivian

 # Acknowledgements